appsfire/Appsfire-AIR-plugin/README.md

 /*
  *  @brief Define the features you want to use in Appsfire SDK.
  *
- *  @note Defining this property will allow us to avoid unnecessary library process and web-services calls.
+ *  @note Defining this property will allow us to avoid unnecessary library processes and web-services calls.
- *  For example, if you only use the Monetization SDK (AppsfireAdSDK), then you could set `AFSDKFeatureMonetization`.
+ *  For example, if you only use the Monetization SDK (AppsfireAdSDK), then you set `AFSDKFeatureMonetization`.
  *
  *  @warning Don't touch this property if you aren't 100% sure about what you're doing.
+Check the Appsfire iOS SDK
+ *  documentation if you need more information
  *
  *  @param isEngageEnabled if you are Engagement features.
  *  @param isMonetizationEnabled if you are Monetization features.